-Consistent with the direction of the CMS shareholders at the 2017 Annual Meeting of Shareholders and the Consumers shareholders at the 2018 Annual Meeting of Shareholders, the advisory vote on NEO compensation for CMS and Consumers is held on an annual basis.
-In Proposal 3, shareholders are again being asked to vote on how frequently the advisory vote on NEO compensation should be held.
+Consistent with the direction of the CMS and Consumers shareholders at the 2023 Annual Meeting of Shareholders, the advisory vote on NEO compensation for CMS and Consumers is held on an annual basis and our next advisory vote on NEO compensation will occur at our 2024 Annual Meeting of Shareholders.

-The CMS and Consumers Boards recommend that shareholders vote to approve the non-binding advisory proposal to approve the compensation of the named executive officers as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the compensation tables, and the related narrative disclosure.
+The CMS and Consumers Boards recommend that shareholders vote to approve the non-binding advisory proposal to approve the compensation of the named executive officers as disclosed in this Proxy Statement pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis, the compensation tables and the related narrative disclosure.